leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 ### Gravitator
 <img src="GravitatorGUI_alpha6_src%2076%200%20%20-24%2045%20-80%20-30.png" alt="" style="max-width: 90%"></br>

+This plug-in is related to [**this publication**](../../help/related-publications/#mccormack2021parametric).

-A spatial focussor which pulls only the directional components of the sound scene towards user defined markers, with a certain degree of "gravitational-pull".
+A spatial "focussor" which pulls only the directional components of the sound scene towards user defined markers, with a certain degree of "gravitational-pull".
 The Ambient components of the sound scene remain unaltered.

 This plug-in was developed by Leo McCormack and Archontis Politis.